NCBI-Hackathons/Cells2Image/README.md

 * Jeremy Swan - jeremy.swan@nih.gov - Writer

 ## Background
-During the course of infection, the malaria parasite (a plasmodium) infects a hepatocyte in the liver, where it undergoes development into merozoites which grow and eventually lyse the cell.
-Merozoites move into the bloodstream, where they can infect red blood cells (RBCs).
-Once in a red blood cell (RBC), the merozoites feed and multiply, condensing hemoglobin into a vacuole, which is observed as a dark spot in differential interference contrast (DIC) microscopy.
-The merozoites feed and undergo several multiplication cycles over the course of several days, before the cell lyses, releasing merozoites into the bloodstream to infect other cells.
+In the intraerythrocytic phase of malaria infection, Merozoites enter Red Blood Cells, where they feed and multiply, condensing digested hemoglobin and waste into a vacuole in the centriom, which is observed as a dark spot in differential interference contrast (DIC) microscopy.
+The merozoites feed and undergo several multiplication cycles over the course of several days, before the cell reaches egress, at which point it lyses, releasing merozoites into the bloodstream to infect other cells.
 We want to capture high resolution images of the merozoites bursting out of red blood cells.

 ![Merozoite infecting cell](images/merozoite.jpg "Merozoite infecting cell")